-For seat-mounted side impact airbags, the word AIRBAG is on the side of the seatback or side of the seat closest to the door.
+For seat-mounted side impact airbags, the word AIRBAG is on the side of the seatback closest to the door.

 For roof-rail airbags, the word AIRBAG is on the ceiling or trim.

 Airbags are designed to supplement the protection provided by seat belts.
 Even though today's airbags are also designed to help reduce the risk of injury from the force of an inflating bag, all airbags must inflate very quickly to do their job.